 Woman, 2 grandsons killed by train at gate-less crossing

-Authorities say a 58-year-old Florida woman and her two grandsons were killed by a passing Amtrak train as she drove the Cub Scouts to an overnight camping trip.
+A Florida woman and her two grandsons were killed by a passing Amtrak train on Saturday afternoon as she drove the Cub Scouts to an overnight camping trip near West Palm Beach.

-The Palm Beach Post reports the train collided with their Subaru Outback on Saturday at a gate-less railroad crossing near the entrance to a wildlife management area.
+The train carrying some 200 passengers collided with the family’s Subaru Outback at the gate-less railroad crossing near the entrance to the J.W.
+Corbett Wildlife Management Area, the Palm Beach Post reported.

-An incident report says the train dragged the vehicle for a half-mile, killing Valery Jo Rintamaki, 10-year-old Tristan Prestano and 8-year-old Skyler Prestano.
+The train dragged the vehicle for a half-mile, killing Valery Jo Rintamaki, 58; Tristan Prestano, 10; and Skyler Prestano, 8.
 Camping gear was strewn along the tracks.

 No one on the train was injured.